 Converting existing Capital into Public Capital

-Public Capital can provide the money to Rewire Australia without governments needing to increase taxes and with reductions in the price of electricity.
+Public Capital can provide the money needed to Rewire Australia without the need for governments to increase taxes.